buddhagrg/portfolio/src/content/blog/using-dynamic-import-in-react/index.md

 <br>
 <br>

 _Any feedbacks are appreciated.
-Thank you for taking your invaluable time to go through the article._
+Thank you for taking your invaluable time to go through the post._
 <br>
 <br>